Mental capacity is about being able to make your own decisions.

 - Revisit the information on several occasions

-- Give written information so they can go over at home
+- Give written information so they can go over it at home

-My patient is emotional as they have just been given some difficult information and are unable to weigh up decision
+My patient is emotional as they have just been given some difficult information and are unable to make a decision

 - Give them more time

 - Help them to categorise their thoughts, eg for and against

 - Give them paper or a computer for written communication

 - Get someone who can translate sign language